 Hands Expo Cafe is a great place to visit for an all-around Tokyo experience.
 The food is delicious and beautifully presented (Culture Trip recommends the pancakes), there’s a shop stocked with cute souvenirs and edible treats, and musicians take to the stage weekly.
 One of the main draws of Hands Expo Cafe is the regular traditional Japanese music performances.
 Here you can experience the sounds of the fue (bamboo flute), taiko (drum) and biwa (lute).

-One of Japan’s biggest summer music festival is Summer Sonic, an annual August event that draws thousands of fans each year.
-Held simultaneously in Chiba and Osaka, the event has featured both big international stars like Kyary Pamyu Pamyu and Metallica, as well as underground up-and-comers.
+One of Japan’s biggest summer music festivals is Summer Sonic, an annual event that draws thousands of fans from around the world.
+Held simultaneously in Chiba (Tokyo) and Osaka, the event has featured big international stars such as Kyary Pamyu Pamyu and Metallica, as well as underground up-and-comers.

 This worldwide electronic music festival takes place annually in Odaiba, an artificial island in Tokyo Bay and one of the city’s most iconic entertainment districts.
 Over 400,000 festival-goers show up every year to listen to the likes of deadmau5, David Guetta, Afrojack and Tiesto over a three-day period.
 And the visual and light displays are a sight to behold, too.

 This is an updated version of an article originally created by Alicia Joy.